Alon-Alush/alon-alush.github.io/_posts/Scraping/2025-05-24-scrapingdiscordmessages.md

 ---
 # Scraping Discord messages easily

-In this tutorial, we'll explore how to use [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) to scrape Discord messages.
+In this tutorial, we'll explore how to use [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) to scrape entire Discord servers.

 To start, go to their GitHub repository, and download the suitable release for your environment.